ajarara/jarmac.org/content/starting-nix.md

     <http://mywiki.wooledge.org/XyProblem>
 ```

 The problem is that it's difficult to know that someone has encountered the problem before and has set up a convenient interface (or guide) to do it in the tech you're working with.
-In Nix, it's especially poignant, as that is what Nix is all about: You declare what you want your machine to do, Nix does the heavy lifting.
+In Nix, it's especially poignant, as that is what Nix is all about: We declare what we want our machine to do, Nix does the heavy lifting.

 If that sounds optimistic, know that a _lot_ of work has been done so far to achieve this goal: Nix (and NixOS) has been developed since 2004, and is probably hitting critical mass. #nixos on freenode is very active and helpful.
 Last week marked the 100,000th commit on nixpkgs, a ports-like repository of derivations.